Kotlin/KEEP/proposals/context-parameters.md

   }
 ```

-We do this by introducing a **bridge function** that simply wraps the access to the context parameter.
+We do this by introducing a **bridge function** at top level that simply wraps the access to the context parameter.

 ```kotlin
 context(r: Raise<E>) inline fun raise(error: Error): Nothing = r.raise(error)